lholmquist/web-application-reference/docs/front-end/web-components.md

   - To prevent a11y failures, signifacant expertise might be needed

 - double-registration errors when bundling modules. we recommend using a global import map for each page
-- server-side tooling / ssr limitations
+- server-side tooling / ssr limitations.
+When using the `lit-ssr` library, hydration mismatches when client initial state differs from server rendered state can be difficult to recover from.
 - shadow dom can be a double edged sword

 - Unit Testing